 What Is NDMA?

 NDMA is short for N-Nitrosodimethylamine, an organic chemical.
-It’s present in low levels in certain foods, particularly smoked or cured foods, but most often found as a manufacturing and water treatment by-product.
+It’s present at low levels in certain foods, particularly smoked or cured foods, but most often found as a manufacturing and water treatment by-product.
 It’s also used in biological science as a way to create cancer in laboratory rats, and according to the World Health Organization, the International Agency for Research on Cancer believes it probably causes cancer in humans.
 The U.S. Environmental Protection Agency says NDMA comes from a family of known and powerful carcinogens.

 In addition, as the Centers for Disease Control and Prevention note, NDMA is known to cause liver damage.
 As a result, the amount of NDMA that humans can legally be exposed to is strictly controlled and very, very small.
 The EPA sets the permissible level of NDMA in drinking water at 7 nanograms (seven billionths of a gram) for every liter of water.
 To put that in standard American measurements, that’s seven billionths of one twenty-eighth of an ounce to about four and one-quarter cups.
 The FDA, in a recent letter to drug makers, said it is unacceptable to have any detectable amount of NDMA in drugs.

 The EPA says NDMA breaks down quickly in sunlight, which means releasing it into the air outside is less concerning than releases into the water or soil.
-If it gets into soil, it can get into the groundwater, where it won’t readily biodegrade and is not exposed to light.
+If it gets into the soil, it can get into the groundwater, where it won’t readily biodegrade and is not exposed to light.
 From there, it can get into the foods that humans and animals eat.
 Studies suggest that it won’t accumulate in the body, but exposure to a lot at once, or chronic exposure, can cause serious illness.

 Where Does NDMA Come From?